-- (3) Save as disclosed in the section "Risk Factors Risk Factors Relating to the Group Risks Relating to the Cypriot, European and Global Economies and the Financial Markets The COVID-19 pandemic is adversely affecting the Group" describing the effects of COVID-19 on the Group, there has been no significant change in the financial or trading position of the Group since 30 June 2020 and no material adverse change in the prospects of the Group since 30 June 2020. - (4) Save as disclosed in the section "Risk Factors Risk Factors Relating to the Group Risks Relating to the Cypriot, European and Global Economies and the Financial Markets The COVID-19 pandemic is adversely affecting the Group" describing the effects of COVID-19 on the Bank and the Bank's capital base and as disclosed in the section "Description of the Group Loan portfolio disposals" describing the impact of Project Helix 2, there has been no significant change in the financial or trading position of the Bank or the BOC Group since 31 December 2019 and no material adverse change in the prospects of the Bank or the BOC Group since 31 December 2019.
+- (3) (i) Save for the agreement reached on Helix 3 as disclosed in "Recent Developments: Helix 3", there has been no significant change in the financial or trading position of the Group since 30 June 2021 and (ii) there has been no material adverse change in the prospects of the Group since 31 December 2020. - (4) (i) Save for the completion of Project Helix 2 as disclosed in "Description of the Group Key loan portfolio disposals", the 2021 Funding Transactions as disclosed in "Recent Developments: impact on own funds and eligible liabilities" and the agreement reached on Helix 3 as disclosed in "Recent Developments: Helix 3", there has been no significant change in the financial or trading position of the Bank or the BOC Group since 31 December 2020 and (ii) there has been no material adverse change in the prospects of the Bank or the BOC Group since 31 December 2020.